 Photos from Morocco earthquake zone show widespread devastation

-A rare, powerful earthquake struck Morocco late Friday, killing more than 2,100 people, injuring at least 2,421 others and leaving behind widespread devastation.
+Thousands of residents were waiting for food, water and electricity, with giant boulders blocking steep mountain roads.

+The majority of the deaths, at least 2,122 as of Sunday, were in Marrakech and five provinces near the epicenter, the Interior Ministry reported.
+Search and rescue and debris removal teams were out with dogs searching for survivors and bodies.

-Friday's earthquake toppled buildings that couldn't withstand the mighty temblor, trapping people in rubble and sending others fleeing in terror.
+The Friday temblor toppled buildings that couldn't withstand the shaking, trapping people in rubble and sending others fleeing in terror.
 The area was shaken again Sunday by a magnitude 3.9 aftershock, according to the U.S. Geological Survey.
-It wasn't immediately clear if the aftershock caused more damage or casualties.

 There was little time for mourning as survivors tried to salvage whatever they could from damaged homes.